NASA-PDS/PLAID/README.md

 ####Completion

 Once the user has completed the process of constructing the label, the LDT presents a preview and the option to export.
-The preview and file export are both accomplished by getting the XML from the database and either displaying it in the webpage or sending it as a downloaded file.
+The preview and file export are both accomplished by getting the XML from the database and either displaying it in the webpage or sending it as a downloadable file.

 LDT Flow Diagram:
 -----------------